 Where to Find Home School Curriculum Companies

 A quick Google search for “Christian home-school curriculum” brought me two thorough lists.
 In a post about choosing Christian curriculum, Exploring Homeschooling links to 30 sources.
 Enchanted Homeschooling Mom has a list of 40+ suppliers broken down into categories by subject.

 Once you have navigated to the curriculum site, look for headings such as Reading, Language Arts, Readers, Literature or History.
 Some sites break things down further, by categorizing according to grade level or age.
 Usually, a book will be presented with a short write up about it.
 If the summary doesn’t give you enough information to make a decision about whether the book is suitable for you, enter the book name, followed by the plus-sign and “review” in your internet search box, and you will often be able to find reviews of the book.

-Walk Through the Process With Me
+Walking Through the Process

 - The Ideal Book, Part Four – Religious Content